Timer Start Node

 Overview

-The Timer Start node can trigger at an exact time (Tuesdays at 15:30), or a relative time (every 11 hours).
-The Timer Start node uses UTC (Coordinated Universal Time).
+You can use the node to achieve tasks like exporting data or sending emails at regular intervals.
+The Timer Start node can trigger at an exact time (Tuesdays at 15:30) or a relative time (every 11 hours) using UTC (Coordinated Universal Time).

 You'll find the Timer Start node in the list of nodes on the left of the Workflow Builder.